The $U(1)_{L_\mu-L_\tau}$ breaking phase transition, muon $g-2$, dark matter, collider and gravitational wave: Conclusion

 \section{Conclusion}

-We study an extra $U(1)_{L_\mu-L_\tau}$ gauge symmetry extension of the standard model by considering the dark matter, muon $g-2$ anomaly, the $U(1)_{L_\mu-L_\tau}$ breaking phase transition, GW spectra, and the bound from the direct detection at the LHC.
-We obtained the following observations: (i) A joint explanation of the dark matter relic density and muon $g-2$ anomaly rules out the region where both $min(m_{E_1},m_{E_2},m_N,m_{X_R})$ and $min(m_{Z'},m_S)$ are much larger than $m_{X_I}$. (ii) A first order $U(1)_{L_\mu-L_\tau}$ breaking phase transition can be achieved in the parameter space explaining the DM relic density and muon $g-2$ anomaly simultaneously, and the corresponding gravitational wave spectra can reach the sensitivity of U-DECIGO. (iii) The mass spectra of the vector-like leptons and dark matter are stringently restricted by the direct searches at the LHC.
+We study an extra $U(1)_{L_\mu-L_\tau}$ gauge symmetry extension of the standard model by considering the dark matter, muon $g-2$ anomaly, the $U(1)_{L_\mu-L_\tau}$ breaking PT, GW spectra, and the bound from the direct detection at the LHC.
+We obtained the following observations: (i) A joint explanation of the dark matter relic density and muon $g-2$ anomaly rules out the region where both $min(m_{E_1},m_{E_2},m_N,m_{X_R})$ and $min(m_{Z'},m_S)$ are much larger than $m_{X_I}$. (ii) A first-order $U(1)_{L_\mu-L_\tau}$ breaking PT can be achieved in the parameter space explaining the DM relic density and muon $g-2$ anomaly simultaneously, and the corresponding gravitational wave spectra can reach the sensitivity of U-DECIGO. (iii) The mass spectra of the vector-like leptons and dark matter are stringently restricted by the direct searches at the LHC.